Picture: Kris Phillips

 Spring 2023 PHIL:1861:0005 Introduction to Philosophy, primary instructor, University of Iowa.

 Introductory.
 Introducing philosophy as an academic subject by concentrating on the three major areas of study: Epistemology, Metaphysics, and Ethics.
 Topics include self-knowledge and personal identity, philosophical skepticism, mind-body problem, time travel, and the good life.
-These will be discussed with the help of a textbook as well as original texts, films, and so on.
+These are discussed with the help of a textbook as well as original texts, films, and so on.

 Spring 2022 FIL.FIA.160 Bachelor Thesis Seminar, teacher in charge (with adjunct professor Inkeri Koskinen, University Lecturer), supervising 6 Bachelor’s Theses, Tampere University, Finland.